michael-hoffman/DG_SPS/README.md

 stars play in the evolution of dwarf galaxies, thereby telling us where to point (or not to point) our gravitational wave detectors in the future!

 ### Acknowledgements
-- Dr. Sheila Kannappan (Primary Instructor)
-- Rohan Isaac (Teaching Assistant)

-### Code Acknowledgements
 Conversion from SPS model fluxes to broadband magnitudes heavily based on IDL code provided by S. Kannappan.

 The project members would also like to acknowledge those who created/maintain numpy, pandas, and any other python packages used in this code.

 ### Databases
 1. RESOLVE: Eckert et al., *Astrophysical Journal*, 810, 166 (2015).